-We take pride in our material, in our patterns and in the hard work that goes into picking out what we think you and your dog will enjoy today, tomorrow and in the years to come.
+We take pride in our quality material, in our timeless patterns and in the hard work that goes into picking out what we think you and your dog will enjoy today, tomorrow and in the years to come.

 Good Hound Company's signature piece, the Milo Bandana, was inspired by Brit's dog, Milo, who has been wearing bandanas since he was a puppy.
 Milo is the face of Good Hound Company and is also committed to improving the lives of those in need.
 Learn more about Milo's experience as a registered therapy dog in schools and memory loss facilities, here.

 Animals need us and we need them; so together, let's do good.

 Good Hound Company has currently made donations to the following dog rescue + protection organizations:

 Milwaukee Area Domestic Animal Control Commission - Milwaukee, WI